 We at the New England School of Metalwork value this perspective as all the skills we teach are tool related.
 Weather your holding a hammer or Tig welding torch, the inherent perception of guiding the tool and the discipline of the mind lead to masterful work.

 About our Faculty

 Dereck started forging in 1983 at the age of fourteen, a couple years after learning about blacksmiths through the roll playing game Dungeons and Dragons.
 Once Dereck reached his late teens he was able to begin working in some of the shops in the Cincinnati area.
 All through college Dereck pursued metalworking of all forms, he earned a Bachelors of Science in Industrial Art Education and a minor in Art.
 Dereck has taught at various other schools across the country and is a licensed educator in most of New England, his metalwork is spread throughout the Eastern United States.
 In 1996, Dereck was awarded the People’s Choice Award at the Alfred ABANA Conference and recently the Anvil’s Ring did an interview with Dereck about his career as a metal artist and the development of the New England School of Metalwork.
 His work reflects a traditional European flavor and emphasizes the methods and reasoning behind traditional joinery and the design aspects of many of the past and present masters that he has studied.
 In 1997 Dereck moved his family to Maine to teach Metal arts on a high school level and has subsequently moved to be the Director and Resident Blacksmith of the New England School of Metalwork in Auburn Maine.

 "Metal is an extremely forgiving and revealing material.
 I strive to stretch its abilities, pushing and pulling it like clay, I have found various aspects of its nature, secrets it only reveals when it is heated and forced into shape.
 Utilizing these secrets and its natural properties, ferrous and non-ferrous metals can provide a timeless sense of stability and permanence.
-They often provide their own textures and colors, they will support themselves even in the smallest sections and the speech imparted from form is inherent to everyone and apart of creating work that is sensible and alluring to the mind."

 Dorm Room Accommodations